brown9804/MicrosoftCloudEssentialsHub/0_Azure/2_AzureAnalytics/2_EventHubs/demos/0_EventHubs_MDR.md

 ## Setting up Azure Event Hubs

+> Is a big data streaming platform and event ingestion service.
+It can receive and process millions of events per second.

+- Real-time data ingestion and processing.
+- Streaming analytics.
+- Telemetry data collection from IoT devices.

 > Involves creating an Event Hubs namespace and an event hub within that namespace.

 - Step 1: Create an Event Hubs Namespace